Exercising benefits people of all ages, but even more so elderly adults.

 Seated Leg Exercises

 The Following Seated Leg exercises mainly target all the areas in the lower body while you are seated.
-When Mobility is an issue, the lower body is usually the area most neglected.
+When Mobility is an issue, the lower body is usually neglected.

-• Straight Knee Ankle Pumps – Sit in your Chair with your Back straight and your arms relaxed beside you.
-Straighten your legs in front of you and pump your ankles downward as if you were pushing down a gas pedal.
+- Straight Knee Ankle Pumps – Sit in your Chair with your Back straight and your arms relaxed beside you.
+Straighten your legs before you and pump your ankles downward as if you were pushing down a gas pedal.
 Keep your knees straight and try to move your ankles in the opposite direction, bringing the top of your feet inwards towards you.
 Hold every position for three seconds and repeat ten times.

-• Seated Clamshells – For this exercise, you will also sit straight, arms at your side.
+- Seated Clamshells – You will also sit straight, arms at your side for this exercise.
 Bend your knees and place your hands on the outside of your knees to provide resistance for your legs.
 Contract the muscles outside your hips by moving your knees away from each other.
 Use your hands and arms for resistance, pushing your knees inward.
 Hold the contraction for three seconds, and repeat ten times.

 Seated Full Body Exercises

-Repeat the warm-up exercises that we started with before you start these routines;
+Repeat the warm-up exercises that we started with before you begin these routines;

-• Sitting Down Heel Raises – in the below video, you can do Heel raises sitting down if they are too difficult standing up.
+- Sitting Down Heel Raises – in the video below, you can do Heel raises sitting down if they are too difficult standing up.

 In Conclusion

-It would be best to get a full-body workout safely and comfortably by following my recommended routines.
+Following my recommended routines would be best to get a full-body workout safely and comfortably.

-Remember that the repetitions and pace are a guideline, and you need to change them to suit your needs and according to what you can do.
+Remember that the repetitions and pace are guidelines, and you need to change them to suit your needs and according to what you can do.